Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Samples

 \section{Samples}

-ARPES spectra were collected on two samples with different orientations.
+Our ARPES spectra were collected on two samples with different orientations.
 Sample A was oriented for scans along $\Gamma$ - M$_0$ and had slightly lower quality than sample B, oriented for scans along $\Gamma$ - K$_0$ direction.
 The sample quality is reflected in the residual resistivity ratio (RRR - the ratio of electrical resistivity at room temperature and 2 K) as well as the temperature of the magnetic ordering (Fig.~\ref{figS1}).
 Sample A had an RRR of 1.75, while sample B showed a somewhat higher RRR of 2.25.
-The temperature of the magnetic ordering in sample A is 26 K, while it was 28 K for sample B. The lower quality of sample A is the probable reason why bonding and antibonding bands cannot be unambiguously resolved as separate bands along $\Gamma$ - M$_0$ in Fig.~\ref{fig2}.
+The magnetic ordering temperatures of samples A and sample B are T$_N$ = 26 and 28 K, respectively.
+The lower quality of sample A is the probable reason why bonding and antibonding bands cannot be unambiguously resolved as separate bands along $\Gamma$ - M$_0$ in Fig.~\ref{fig2} in main text.
 Also, the sample quality is probably the reason for the $\beta$ band showing less clearly in sample A.

 {S\arabic{figure}}